tensorflow/tensorflow/g3doc/OpDefinitions.md

 [`OpDefinitionsGen`][OpDefinitionsGen].
 These constructs are defined in [`OpBase.td`][OpBase].
 The main ones are

 *   The `Op` class: It is the main construct for defining operations.
-All facts regarding the operation is specified when specializing this class, with the help of the following constructs.
+All facts regarding the operation are specified when specializing this class, with the help of the following constructs.
 *   The `Dialect` class: Operations belonging to one logical group are placed in the same dialect.
 The `Dialect` class contains dialect-level information.
 *   The `OpTrait` class hierarchy: They are used to specify special properties and constraints of the operation, including whether the operation has side effect or whether its output has the same shape as the input.
 *   The `ins`/`outs` marker: These are two special makers builtin to the `OpDefinitionsGen` backend.
 They lead the definitions of operands/attributes and results respectively.
 *   The `TypeConstraint` class hierarchy: They are used to specify the constraints over operands or results.
 A notable subclass hierarchy is `Type`, which stands for constraints for common C++ types.
 *   The `AttrConstraint` class hierarchy: They are used to specify the constraints over attributes.
 A notable subclass hierarchy is `Attr`, which stands for constraints for attributes whose values are of common types.

 An operation is defined by specializing the `Op` class with concrete contents for all the fields it requires.
 For example, `tf.AvgPool` is defined as